bibledit/chromeos/readme.txt

-Porting Bibledit to Chrome OS.
+Bibledit for Chrome OS.

-2016: It is not certain whether Chrome OS has a future.
-It may be merged with Android.
+Bibledit for Chrome OS is available from the Chrome Web Store.